 As you probably already know, the split rear window was to become a one-year-only affair, replaced by a wider single window starting in 1964.
 Total Corvette production for 1963 was well over 21,000, and 10,594 of them were coupes.
 Each one is in high demand with collectors today.

-That gets you a numbers matching 327/360 horsepower fuel injected engine, the best of the best you could get in a Corvette in '63.
+This Corvette has a 327/360 horsepower engine, the best of the best you could get in a Corvette in '63.
 Naturally, it's backed up by a Borg Warner T-10 four speed manual transmission.